 1. Nothing for me without me

 I take a participatory approach to content.
-This means I see your audience as active citizens, not passive consumers.
+This means I see your users as active citizens, not passive beneficiaries/consumers.
 And as such, I’m not going to design for them, I’m going to design with them.
 It also means that I don’t work in isolation – I want to get you and your team involved in the process, so that you can truly own the work when I’m gone.

 2. People and planet before profit